Groups of type $FP$ via graphical small cancellation: Using graphical small cancellation

-For $S\subseteq Z$, let $E(S)$ denote the standard graphical Cayley 2-complex for $H(S)$.
-For the proof of Theorem~\ref{thm:main} we will need to compare, for $S\subseteq T\subseteq Z$, two free $H(T)$-complexes: the standard complex $E(T)$ and the quotient $E(S)/K_{S,T}$.
-Note that this latter space is an Eilenberg--Mac~Lane space for $K_{S,T}$ with a free cellular action of $H(T)$.
-These two free $H(T)$-spaces have the same graphical 1-skeleta, and they share many of the same graphical 2-cells.
-The difference between them is that for each $n\in T-S$, $E(S)/K_{S,T}$ contains a free orbit of polygonal 2-cells attached along the degree $n$ subdivision of $\partial P$ for each polygon $P$ of $K$, whereas $E(T)$ contains a free orbit of graphical 2-cells attached along the degree $n$ subdivision of the graph $K^1$ itself.
 There is a 3-dimensional $H(T)$-complex $F$ that contains both $E(S)/K_{S,T}$ and $E(T)$ as subcomplexes.
-The fundamental theorem of graphical small cancellation tells us that inside $E(T)$ there is a free $H(T)$-orbit of copies of cones on the degree $n$ subdivision of $K^1$.
-These copies of the degree $n$ subdivision of $K^1$ are of course also present inside $E(S)/K_{S,T}$.
-However, in $E(S)/K_{S,T}$, instead of having a single cone vertex attached to each such copy, there is a subspace homeomorphic to $K$, in which each polygon $P$ of $K$ is attached to the degree $n$ subdivision of $\partial P$.
-To make $F$ from $E(S)/K_{S,T}$, attach a free orbit of cones on $K$ to these copies of $K$.
+The fundamental theorem of graphical small cancellation tells us that inside $E(T)$ there is a free $H(T)$-orbit of copies of cones on the degree $n$ subdivision of $K^1$, for each $n\in T-S$.
+These copies of the degree $n$ subdivision of $K^1$ are of course also present inside $E(S)/K_{S,T}$ since the graphical 1-skeleta are equal.
+However, in $E(S)/K_{S,T}$, instead of having a single cone vertex attached to each such copy, there is a specific subcomplex $K_0$ homeomorphic to $K$, which has this copy of the degree $n$ subdivision of $K^1$ as its 1-skeleton, and in which each polygon $P$ of $K$ is attached to the degree $n$ subdivision of $\partial P$.
+To make $F$ from $E(S)/K_{S,T}$ attach a free $E(T)$-orbit of cones on $K$ to the $E(T)$-orbit of $K_0$.
 The inclusion of $K^1$ into $K$ induces an embedding of the cone $C(K^1)$ on $K^1$ into the cone $C(K)$, and hence an $H(T)$-equivariant inclusion $E(T)\rightarrow F$.